BillyARMEL/monty/README.md

 monty can run as either a stack (LIFO) or queue(FIFO).Mode can be switched mid-script. the interpreter can handle a varity opcodes, including printing, mathmatical operations, and more all handled opcodes are listed below.

 🏃 Getting Started
-Ubuntu 14.04 LTS - operating system required
+Ubuntu 20.04 LTS using gcc
-GCC 4.8.4 - Compiler used

 ⚡ How to install

 clone these repository to your machine:

 $ git clone https://github.com/Fraol123/monty.git